RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 The emotions she had been trying to shout out, to remove like a poison, now with nowhere to go, wracked her body with heavy sobs.

-Everything Felicity held dear theseast few weeks had apparently not existed or had left.
+Everything Felicity had held dear the last few weeks had apparently not existed or had left.